winston-lim/blockchain-voting/README.md

 ## Solution

-VoteSecure is a blockchain-based voting system designed to offer transparency, security, low cost, and accessibility for both administrators and users.
+This system is a blockchain-based voting system designed to offer transparency, security, low cost, and accessibility for both administrators and users.
 By leveraging blockchain technology and zero-knowledge proofs (ZKPs), VoteSecure aims to provide a secure and private voting platform where users can confidently cast their votes, and administrators can efficiently manage the voting process

 # Features